GbengaLadapo/Employee-Attrition-project/README.md

 This project aims to address this issue by proactively giving stakeholders insights into the wellfare and prospects of their employees through the use of Data Analysis and machine learning.

 # Goal
-Predict employees that are likely to quit so that companies can take remedial steps to keep them and bolster their workforce without negatively affecting business productivity.
+Predict employees that are likely to quit so that companies can take remedial steps to keep employees and bolster their workforce without negatively affecting business productivity.